Collaboration

 IBM and Pasqal are partnering to develop a unified approach to quantum-centric supercomputing, combining their expertise in superconducting and neutral atom quantum technologies.
 Together, they intend to advance real-world applications in chemistry and materials science through open-source software and participation in working groups related to hybrid quantum-classical workflows.
 These activities represent an important step toward exploring scalable quantum computing in industry.

-A partnership paving the way towards Quantum Industrial Readiness and Successful Hybridization
+A Strategic Collaboration for Quantum Industrial Readiness and Hybridization

-IBM and Pasqal are working on open-source tools and participating in working groups with a goal to enable a unified, hardware-agnostic programming model for quantum-centric supercomputing using Qiskit.
-These activities serve the goal of allowing users to seamlessly combine IBM and Pasqal quantum hardware.
-As a first step, Qiskit users will soon gain open-source access to Pasqal’s neutral atom quantum processors.
+IBM and Pasqal are collaborating on open-source infrastructure targeting a unified, hardware-agnostic programming model for quantum-centric supercomputing.
+This initiative aims to facilitate interoperability between IBM and Pasqal hardware.
+As an initial milestone, Qiskit users will gain access to Pasqal’s neutral-atom quantum processors to develop hybrid workflows.